-You can use any of the specific Docker image for creating a Docker container using the below command.
+We can use any specific Docker image for creating a Docker container using the below command:

 docker run -t -i command name

-This command not only creates the container but also will start it for you.
-If you want to check if the Docker container has been created or not then you need to have the following command which will list all the Docker containers along with the host on which the Docker container runs.
+This command not only creates the container but also starts it for us.
+If we want to check whether the Docker container has been created or not, then we need to have the following command that will list all the Docker containers, along with the host on which the Docker containers run:

 docker ps -a